anggafajarsidik/OFFpharos/README.md

 * **ZentraFi Protocol**:
     * Unwrap WPHRS back to native PHRS.
 * **Gotchipus NFT**:
     * Mint the Gotchipus NFT.
-The bot will attempt to mint once per bot execution run (not daily).
 The bot keeps a record (`minted_gotchipus.txt`) to avoid minting on the same wallet twice.
 * **Grandline NFT Mint**:
     * Mint NFTs from the Grandline protocol.
-The bot will attempt to mint once per bot execution run (not daily).
 Configurable via `configmint.js` to target different NFT contracts.
 * **PNS Domain Registration**:
     * Register random `.phrs` domains on the Pharos Name Service.
 This includes the commit and register phases.
     * Automatically generates unique domain names using a large dictionary of adjectives and nouns from `randomNamesList.js`.